Welcome to the School Council's Page

 • Listening to the views and concerns of other pupils

-• Representing these concerns to teachers, Mrs Green and other adults
+• Representing these concerns to teachers, Mrs Holmes and other adults

 • Coming up with ideas to help improve the school and make decisions

 • Thinking of ways to contribute to our local environment

 • Fundraising events for Cotmanhay and other charities

 The School Council meet regularly and are involved in making decisions about all aspects of school life.
 They consult with the children in their classes and put forward suggestions to improve the quality of the school environment.
-The school council help out with parent mornings, special assemblies, nativity, harvest festival, the school fayre and many more events.
+The school council help out with parent mornings, parent evenings, special assemblies, nativity, harvest festival, the school fayre and many more events.
 They report to the rest of the school in assemblies and have a suggestions box for all the children to share ideas or make comments to.
 The school council collect these and attempt to act on them.

 Some of the projects they have proposed have already been successfully put in place, such as: